Understanding the $25,000 CSLB Contractor Bond Requirement

 - Builder's risk coverage for certain projects

-- Clear change order rules
+- Clear change-order rules

 - Retainage or final payment after inspection